 A lacy camisole and matching panties.
 "No."

 He bolted upright, without even realizing he'd done so.
 Louise was pulling a large nightgown over her head.
 While he couldn't make any details, it didn't seem as though she was embarrassed.
 It was kind of disappointing.
 Although again, he kept wondering WHY he was disappointed.
+A murmur or two in the back of his head said something, but not loud enough for him to hear.

 "Who do you think is going to support you?
 And just whose room are you going to sleep in?"